Deuces (song): Background and composition

 "Deuces" was written by Chris Brown, Michael "Tyga" Stevenson and Kevin McCall, who also produced the track.
 Vocals were recorded by Michael Congdon at the In Your Ear Studios in Richmond, Virginia, with assistance by Dustin Faltz.
 The recordings were later mixed by Brian Springer at The Record Plant in Los Angeles, California, with assistance by Anthony Taglianett.
+According to McCall, "Deuces," was originally his song, and he wanted it to be his single, however, he had Brown listening to it while working with him on his collaborative mixtape with Tyga, Fan of a Fan, and the singer told him that “[he needed] that song”, requesting it to him for two weeks.
+McCall eventually gave it to Brown when the latter told him that he would have his own part on the track.

 "Deuces" leaked online on May 20, 2010, and was later released digitally on June 25, 2010 as the first single from Brown's collaborative mixtape with Tyga, Fan of a Fan (2010).
 In an interview with MTV News, Tyga elaborated on "Deuces" and its theme, stating: "Basically it's about you getting rid of this girl, you tried to make it work, but you got to move on.
 So you put up one finger, put up another, and then 'Deuces'".
 The song appeared as the opening track on Brown's fourth studio album, F.A.M.E.
 (2011).

 Musically, "Deuces" is a slow, down-tempo R&B ballad that displays elements of house and pop music.
 The song has a length of four minutes and thirty-six seconds.
 It is backed by synth chords and "eerie harmonies", with Brown's "smooth vocals" making use of auto-tune effects.
 According to Sara D. Anderson of AOL Radio, the song contains lyrical content about "breaking it off with a girl after failed attempts to make the relationship work".
 In the first verse, Brown sings: "All that bullshit is for the birds, you ain't nothing but a vulture / Always hoping for the worst, waiting for me to fuck up / You'll regret the day when I find another girl, that knows just what I need / She knows just what I mean."